Holeey/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home script is used to change the user current directory to user's home directory 3-listfiles script is used to display the detailed list of the contents of the current directory in long format.
 4-listmorefiles script displays the  current directory contents, including hidden files (starting with .)
+5-listfilesdigitonly script is used to display current directory contents in long format with user and group IDs displayed numerically and it also display hidden files (starting with .)